outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         Refer to [texlive gentoo](http://www.fangxiang.tk/2015/08/29/texlive-gentoo/).
 46. Configuration consistently.
     1. Package can be pulled or emerged into system.
 There is a big difference.
-The 1st won't add packages (pulled in by USE flag or dependency) to *@world*ffff, while the second do.
+The 1st won't add packages (pulled in by USE flag or dependency) to *@world* group, while the second do.
 The 2nd method implies that you *explicitly* emerged that specific package.
+Of course, you could use `--oneshot` option when emerging to avoid adding package to *world* group.
+More read [the 2nd step](http://www.fangxiang.tk/2015/08/29/texlive-gentoo/) and *gst-plugins-* installation in this post.
+    1. You use `1` *oneshot* when you want recompile or update a package (like *gst-plugins-*) that is a dependency of another package (like *kwplayer*) in a world file.
+So when you remove the second package depclean will be able to remove first one.
+When updating packages in *world* group, its dependencies won't get updated.
+If necessary, you need to update those dependencies by *oneshot* option.
     1. Try your best to avoid *package.accept_keywords*. *Tesiting* packages and other *stable* packages might cause conflicts in terms of *perl*, *ruby*, *python* etc.
     1. Update a single package.